Coronavirus: Your questions answered

 Our Strategic Planning team will be continuing their work on preparing a new Local Plan for the Horsham District, and the Local Plan Consultation (Regulation 18) will continue as planned until the closing date of 30 March 2020.
 All our advertised consultation events were completed before social distancing measures became necessary, and our Local Plan documentation and exhibition materials are still able to view on our website.
 There is no change to the availability of officers in Strategic Planning to discuss queries or concerns about the consultation process by telephone or email.
 Copies of the Local Plan also remain available for purchase.

-Duty Officer service
+Is your Duty Officer service still operating?

 We are currently suspending a face to face duty officer service and customer contact in our reception area until further notice.
 We will keep the situation under review.